 The Financial Services and Markets Act must deliver for climate and nature

-This July the Financial Services and Markets (FSM) Bill received royal asset, entering the statute books after 18-months of review and consultation.
+This June, the Financial Services and Markets (FSM) Bill received Royal Assent, entering the statute books after 18-months of review and consultation.
 The Act rewires the regulatory architecture of the UK financial services sector by repealing retained EU law and transferring new powers to UK financial regulators – whilst also introducing measures to improve accountability.

 In 2021, then-Chancellor Rishi Sunak announced an ambition for the UK to become the ‘world’s first net zero-aligned financial centre’.
 In line with this goal, there’s a good deal in the Act on climate and nature, from regulator’s mandates and sustainability-related disclosure to forest risk commodities.
 This represents a considerable upgrade to the existing FSM Act 2000, which only makes reference to the “desirability of sustainable growth”.

 But with warnings that global temperatures are likely to breach 1.5C for the time (albeit temporarily) within the next five years, modest changes within the Act still do not go far enough.
 It’s crucial that the regulatory framework ensures the UK financial services sector is facilitating – and not obstructing – the transition to a net zero and nature positive economy.